jimktrains/subtlelanternradio/README.md

 If an Ethernet or WiFi is provided, the following software must be
 installed:

-* ntpd
+* NTP Client
-    * pools would have to be thought of.
-Perhaps SLR could apply for one.
-* dhcpd (client)
+* DHCP Client
 * sshd with sftp
 * iptables
-* Apache 2.4
-    * Radio and SLR Documentation served on port 80
+* Web Server on port 80
+    * should default to only allow connections from the local network
+    * Radio Documentation
+    * SLR Documentation

 ### Examples